apache/mxnet/docs/tutorials/sparse/rowsparse.md

 ## Sparse Optimizers

-In MXNet, sparse gradient updates are applied when weight, state and gradient are all in the `row_sparse` storage type.
+In MXNet, sparse gradient updates are applied when weight, state and gradient are all in `row_sparse` storage.
-The sparse optimizers only update the row slices of weight and state whose indices appear in the ``gradient.indices``.
+The sparse optimizers only update the row slices of the weight and the states whose indices appear in ``gradient.indices``.
 For example, the default update rule for SGD optimizer is:
 ```
 rescaled_grad = learning_rate * rescale_grad * clip(grad, clip_gradient) + weight_decay * weight
 state = momentum * state + rescaled_grad